exasol/ai-lab/doc/user_guide/ami-usage.md

 The AMI is currently only available in the AWS region `eu-central-1`.

-If you want to use the image in another region, you need to copy it before.

 Check the [AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/CopyingAMIs.html) for details about how to copy the image.

 ## Overview